 - 1 bunch of scallions, trimmed and thinly sliced crosswise

 - 1/2 cup of cilantro leaves and tender stems, roughly chopped

 - 1/2 cup of roughly chopped roasted salted peanuts

-- Marinate The Chicken: Preheat the oven to 425ºF.
+- Marinate: (if using tofu, use the same marinade and see notes below for instructions) Preheat the oven to 425ºF.
 Place the chicken thighs in a glass baking dish large enough to hold them in a single layer.
 In a small bowl or cup, whisk soy soy sauce, wine, garlic, chili flakes and oil.
 Pour over the chicken and toss to coat.
 Leave for 15-20 minutes (longer is fine too.
 Cover and put it in the fridge if you’re marinating longer than 20 min.)